 Behind the Scenes of The Golden Spurtle

 Carrbridge village hall audience for the final round of 2022 Golden Spurtle.
-Toby Wilson foreground right.
+Toby Wilson and Chieftain Charlie Miller foreground right.
+October 2022

 Fast forward to 2023, and a film crew capture the lead-up to the competition.
 There was only five of them in the crew, a small scale documentary was the assumption.
 No matter, we’re always happy to talk porridge.